Open Training Courses

 - To identify key challenges of responding by email and live chat

-- Advantages and disadvantages of text-based services
+- The advantages and disadvantages of text-based services

 - About the resource implications for live chat

 - What is meant by the 'textscape' and its impact on helpline work

 - Options available for greeting service users and sign-offs

 - Assumptions made based on text and how to interpret and minimise them